Vinit2244/C-shell/README.md

 - [x] Implement fg for vim and gedit
 - [ ] Implement piping
 - [ ] Ctrl C, Z, D implementation remaining
+- [ ] Add const infront of all the variables that aren't gonna change